-LEAN

-One of the benefits of using the 3D excavator is that it removes the need for further machinery such as a dozer, saving additional hiring costs.

-EXPERT

-This type of excavator is the first of its kind in the UK, exclusively developed by Balfour Beatty's expert plant and fleet team and its supply chain partner Trimble TRUSTED

-The 3D excavator is one of many innovations the team use on site to deliver cost and programme efficiencies for Transport for London.
+using the 3D excavator is that it removes the need for further machinery such as a dozer, saving additional hiring costs. the first of its kind in the UK, exclusively developed by Balfour Beatty's expert plant and fleet team and its supply chain partner Trimble The 3D excavator is one of many innovations the team use on site to deliver cost and programme efficiencies for Transport for London.

-SAFE

 The excavator's bucket level and grade can be controlled remotely by GPS, allowing a quicker, higher-quality installation, reducing the time the workforce need to spend on the network.

-SUSTAINABLE

 The use of the 3D excavator reduces the carbon impact of the project through the significant reduction in the number of diesel-powered large plant required on site.